sum1won/summod/README.md

 Given a mass-forge spell to produce airbreathing amulets

 ###### Oceania, Coming of the Capricorns
-Minotaurs given Gore.
+Minotaurs given Gore while underwater

 ###### Therodos, Telkhine Spectre
 Popkill scales with growth/death scales.
 Still ~0.5 at G0, but ~0.8 at D3 and ~0.2 at G3

 Sacreds are reclimit 2 at D3, reclimit 4 at D1, reclimit 6 at G1, and reclimit 8 at G3

-Sacreds get an extra attack
+Sacred attack replaced with a 50% chance of 3 attacks

+Starting army is a mix of living and dead units

 Addition of Undead Melia.
 Taking death scales automatically provides it, with a small chance per fort of spawning additional undead melia.
 This scales with dominion and death scales.